-Moon and the Lion March 27 and 28 | EarthSky.org
+Moon and Regulus on March 18 and 19 | EarthSky.org

 Meanwhile, objects in our own neighborhood of space, our solar system – sun, moon, stars, planets, dwarf planets, asteroids and comets – wander in front of these backdrop stars.
 We see them move because they’re so much closer to us.

 The moon moves its own diameter eastward in front of the backdrop stars in about one hour.
-So – if you watch on the evening of March 27, and notice the distance between the moon and Regulus – then get up in the wee hours of March 28, you’ll see that the gap between the moon and Regulus has narrowed.
-From northwestern North America (Alaska), in fact, the gap will have more than narrowed.
-From that part of the world, you can watch the moon occult (move in front of) Regulus on the morning of March 28, 2018.
+So – if you watch on the evening of March 18, and notice the distance between the moon and Regulus – then get up in the wee hours of March 19, you’ll see that the moon’s position has changed, relative to Regulus, the “fixed” star.

-Bottom line: From North America, the moon will be to the west of Regulus at nightfall March 27 and to the east of Regulus at nightfall March 28.
-If you’re at the right place on Earth, you can actually watch the moon occult (pass in front of) Regulus in the morning sky.
+Bottom line: From North America, the moon will be pretty much due north of Regulus at nightfall March 18, 2019.